 Rowling herself said of it: "I don't think everyone will like the book.
 But I'm proud of this book.
-I like it.
+I like this book.
 It's what it's meant to be.
 As an author, you can't say more than that."